willindiana/5x7-1u-CMD-dactyl-manuform/README.md

 This is a fork of [/carbonfet/dactyl-manuform](https://github.com/carbonfet/dactyl-manuform) which is a fork of the [Dactyl-ManuForm](https://github.com/tshort/dactyl-keyboard).
 The Dactyl-Manuform is a fork of the [Dactyl](https://github.com/adereth/dactyl-keyboard) with the thumb cluster from [ManuForm](https://github.com/jeffgran/ManuForm).
 Some features from the Dactyl Manuform Mini are kept along with new features added.

 I modified /src/dactyl_keyboard/dactyl.clj to produce a slightly modified thumb cluster and to produce fewer .scad files.
-These .scad files didn't play too well with my slicer, which is likely a result of my lack of knowledge in terms of clojure.
-I used Prusaslicer to remove the bottom 1mm of the left and right models.
-These are in the /stl directory.
-I also modelled a different controller board holder to accomodate the specific parts that I was able to obtain, which is also stored in the .stl directory.
+These .scad files didn't play too well with my slicer when rendered and then exported as .stl using OpenSCAD, which is likely a result of my lack of knowledge in terms of clojure.
+I used Prusaslicer to remove the bottom 1mm of the left and right models which seemed to remedy the problem.
+These were then exported as .stl files and are found in the /stl directory.
+I also modelled a different controller board holder using SolidWorks to accomodate the specific parts that I was able to obtain, which was exported as .stl and is also stored in the /stl directory.

-I plan to create a YouTube Video documenting the build and will post it when I have finished.
+I plan to create a video documenting the build on my [YouTube Channel](https://www.youtube.com/channel/UChyerhf01zG7VYn24AjJyBA) and will post it when I have finished.

 ## Features